The Accessibility Advisory Council Discussion Paper on Accessibility Legislation:

 You see, hearing aids are not perfect, and in some listening situations such as in noisy places, or when you are at some distance from the speaker, they can be almost useless!

 White House Sets Agenda for People with Disabilities “We must build a world free of unnecessary barriers, stereotypes, and discrimination … policies must be developed, attitudes must be shaped, and buildings and organizations must be designed to ensure that everyone has a chance to get the education they need and live independently as full citizens in their communities.”
 Barack Obama, April 11, 2008.
-For President Obama’s full position statement on disability issues published on-line January 26, 2009, visit http://www.whitehouse.gov/agenda/disabilities/
+NOTE – April 2018: Former President Barak Obama’s full position statement on disability issues was published on-line on January 26, 2009, however, a link to the statement is no longer available.

 “Most people with hearing loss use spoken language, and whatever residual hearing they have with hearing aids, cochlear implants, and other assistive technology.
 They do not use sign language and therefore sign language interpreters are not appropriate accessibility accommodations for them.
 There are laws that require that people with hearing loss have access to public, private, federal, state and local government programs and services and telecommunications services and products.
 Examples of ways to provide accessibility for people with hearing loss include: assistive listening device, (FM, Infrared, Audioloop) captioning, CART (computer assisted real time transcription), hearing dogs, communication strategies, visual and tactile alarms, oral interpreters, Cued speech transliteration, volume control phones and telecommunications relay services – particularly captioned telephone.”

 Additional articles will be published over time – to submit an article or story, email firstname.lastname@example.org.